ZengineHQ/developers/plugins/tutorials/record-board.md

 }
 {% endhighlight %}

-Now the plugin javascript should be loading the workspace forms into `$scope.forms`.
+Now the plugin JavaScript should be loading the workspace forms into `$scope.forms`.
 We need to add some HTML to display this list when the plugin runs.
 Click over to the plugin.html editor and add the following code into your main template.

 {% highlight html %}
 {% raw %}